microsoft/Microsoft-QnA/README.md

 [Sample still image](asset/sample/sample-azportal-kudupath.png) also in 1920 x 1080

 #### Script (Optional)
-We also provide you the option providing us a script.
+We also provide you the option providing us a script along with your video.
 While we know this may be more labrious but this may also reduce the likelihood of clarifications back and forth that we may eventually have with you.
 The script also provide you the opportunity to think through your narrative, conceptualising your video.
 For example,
 1. what should our voice-over professional read to match your recording;
 2. what are the the instructions for the video editor to highlight part of the screen when it make sense (example, highlight line 31 in the code when explanations are provided).